ccmolik/iminurgur/README.md

 # What is this?

-Using stegnography, inject text into all imgur requests by proxying.
+Using stegnography, inject text into all imgur image requests by proxying.
 It stores the contents in redis for performance (why bother re-stegging for a bunch of clients?)

 This is an inline script for mitmproxy.
 # Requirements